bogdan8z/aws-rotate-secrets/README.md

-# aws - how to rotate secrets
+# AWS - how to rotate secrets